infonomic/remix.infonomic.io/README.md

 ### Tests

 We removed Cypress and have configured [Playwright](https://playwright.dev/) for end-to-end tests.
 Vitest is still enabled - which explains the test, tests, tests-examples directories.
-We'll follow [Kent Dodd's lead here](https://github.com/epicweb-dev/rocket-rental) and er... em... we're going to write some tests ¯\\_(ツ)_/¯
+We'll follow [Kent Dodd's lead here](https://github.com/epicweb-dev/rocket-rental) and er... em... we're going to write some tests.<br> ¯\\_(ツ)_/¯

 Also high on our TODO list